Frame, Decompose, Verify: Real Engineering with AI Agents

 How you drive it.

-1. Demand evidence before theories.
-Have it capture evidence — a log, trace, or profile — and compare against a working case (or a reference implementation): “Capture this from both the broken and the working case and tell me what’s different — don’t theorize yet.”
+1. Evidence before theories: “capture a log or profile of the broken and the working case and tell me what’s different, don’t theorize yet.”

-4. For a design decision, ask for options, not an answer: “Give me two or three approaches with trade-offs and a recommendation” — then make the call yourself.
+3. For a design call, ask for two or three options with trade-offs, and make the call yourself.

 Examples (landed in Firefox):

 What you need.
-On top of Level 4 — this is where the machinery of iterating toward a goal matters:
+On top of Level 4:

 How you drive it.

-1. Make the first thing it produces a plan, not code.
-If your agent has a planning mode, use it; otherwise just ask: “Before any code, give me a dependency-ordered plan where each step builds and is independently testable.”
-Then review and edit that plan before approving work.
+1. The first output is a plan, not code: “before any code, a dependency-ordered plan where each step builds and is independently testable.”
+Review and edit it.

-4. Keep steering the plan as reality shifts under you; treat it as a living document, not a fixed contract.
+4. Keep steering the plan as reality shifts; it’s a living document, not a contract.

 Examples (in Firefox):